Rule 5101:2-5-26 | Procedures for revocation, denial of initial certification or denial of recertification of a foster home certificate.

 (A) At the time of an agency decision to recommend denial of initial certification, denial of recertification or revocation of a foster home certificate, the agency may contact the Ohio department of job and family services (ODJFS) children services licensing enforcement coordinator for consultation regarding required evidence, procedures and advice prior to notifying the applicant or foster caregiver of the agency's intent.

-(B) If the agency decides to recommend denial of initial certification, denial of recertification or revocation, pursuant to paragraph (C) of this rule it shall provide written notification by certified mail, return receipt requested, to the applicant or foster caregiver of the following:
+(B) If the agency decides to recommend denial of initial certification, denial of recertification or revocation, it shall provide written notification on the JFS 01315 "Notification of Denial of Initial Certification, Recertification or Revocation of the Foster Home Certificate" by certified mail, return receipt requested, to the applicant or foster caregiver.
+This notice includes the following:

 (1) The reason for the decision to recommend denial of initial certification, denial of recertification or revocation.

-(2) The specific law or rule(s) with which the applicant or foster caregiver allegedly is not in compliance.
+(2) The specific law or rule(s) with which the applicant or foster caregiver allegedly is not in compliance and a copy of each specific law or rule referenced.

 (3) The method of and time limits for requesting a local agency grievance meeting.